uwu/shelter/packages/shelter-docs/docs/guides/lune.md

 Choose between [esbuild](https://esbuild.github.io/) and [Rolldown](https://rolldown.rs/) for bundling.

-Defaults to esbuild.
+Rolldown is available since Lune 1.5.0.

-(Rolldown is available since Lune 1.5.0)
+This setting defaults to Rolldown since Lune 1.5.1, and esbuild before then.

 ### `minify: boolean`